 - the notifications transmitted to the competent authorities by undertakings subject to general authorisation;

-- the numbering resources with a right of extraterritorial use within the Union;
+- the numbering resources with a right of extraterritorial use within the EU;

 - where relevant, E.164 numbers of Member State emergency services;

-- to carry out other tasks assigned to it by legal acts of the Union, in particular by the Roaming Regulation, Telecoms Single Market Regulation and the EECC.
+- carry out other tasks assigned to it by legal acts of the EU, in particular by the Roaming Regulation, Telecoms Single Market Regulation and the EECC.

-In addition to its establishing Regulation, BEREC fulfils its tasks in compliance with:
+In addition to the BEREC Regulation, BEREC fulfils its tasks in compliance with:

 Other important documents that form the legal framework for the work of both the NRAs and BEREC include: Recommendation (EU) 2020/2245 on relevant product and service markets within the electronic communications sector susceptible to ex ante regulation – the ‘Recommendation on relevant markets’; Delegated Regulation (EU) 2021/654 on setting a single maximum Union wide mobile voice termination rate and a single maximum Union-wide fixed voice termination rate, supplementing the EECC; Recommendation 2010/572/EU on regulated access to Next Generation Access Networks (NGA) – the ‘NGA Recommendation’; Recommendation 2013/466/EU on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment, among others.